janus-idp/backstage-plugins/plugins/analytics-provider-segment/README.md

 You might commonly set the above in an `app-config.local.yaml` file, which is normally `gitignore`'d but loaded and merged in when Backstage is bootstrapped.

-## Development

-If you would like to contribute improvements to this plugin, the easiest way to make and test changes is to do the following:

-1. Clone the main Backstage monorepo `git clone git@github.com:janus-idp/backstage-plugins.git`
-2. Install all dependencies `yarn install`
-3. If one does not exist, create an `app-config.local.yaml` file in the root of the monorepo and add config for this plugin (see below)
-4. Enter this plugin's working directory: `cd plugins/analytics-provider-segment`
-5. Start the plugin in isolation: `yarn start`
-6. Navigate to the playground page at `http://localhost:3000/segment`
-7. Open the web console to see events fire when you navigate or when you interact with instrumented components.

-Code for the isolated version of the plugin can be found inside the `./dev` directory.
-Changes to the plugin are hot-reloaded.